fbpx

 The master plan outlined necessary updates to lighting, electrical, HVAC, fire safety, flooring, accessibility, seating, and more.
 This team looked to the staff of the Conrad Schmitt Studios to design the Opera House’s new decorative scheme.
 Color design renderings and onsite samples of tones and finishes, offering a glimpse of the new decorative scheme were executed and approved.
 Studio artists replicated lost ornamental plaster and carefully decorated the historic architectural elements of the House.

 This elegant transformation is a testament to working towards achieving a dream, no matter how big.
 The restoration has breathed new life into the Opera House as an enthusiastic community witnessed this magnificent old theater return to its original grandeur.
-The theater is supported by the attendees and community and is run as a non-profit organization with a governing board and a part-time salaried manager.
+The theater is supported by the attendees and community and is run as a non-profit organization with a governing board and theater manager.

 Today, this theater is considered an elegant jewel, maintaining its original integrity of the past, nestled in the Driftless region of Wisconsin, in the beautifully restored historic town of Mineral Point.
 Come join us in our beautifully appointed venue hosting a diverse mix of cultural, musical, visual/film, and community and private events throughout the year.